rajivmahal1/liveorderboard/README.md

 3) An order does not have an identifying Id (which would normally not be the case) and therefore when merging two orders on price per quantity I have used user Id and quantity to show a breakdown of the merge

-4) The solution is not thread safe in OrderStore as it is backed by an ArrayList.
-Requirements for concurrency and a strategy for managing it would need to be devised.
+4) Concentrated on functionality first.
+Performance requirements would need to be quantified as well as requirements for concurrency and a strategy for managing it.

-5) Concentrated on functionality first and performance should also be considered.

 ##2 Requirement